Updated: December 8, 2022

 Having a great WiFi connection in your store or restaurant is an essential part of the experience at this point.
-Nearly all consumers prefer to have a WiFi option and the majority now demand it as part of their retail experience.
+Nearly all consumers prefer to have a WiFi option and many now demand it as part of their retail experience.
 Of course, a reliable connection also allows merchants to conduct business smoothly and efficiently.

 But consumer access to retail WiFi networks has a whole lot more potential than most people realize.
-WiFi marketing is becoming yet another aspect of the omnichannel retail experience.
+Smart WiFi marketing is becoming yet another aspect of the omnichannel retail experience.
 Like most new trends, the big box stores are the primary businesses implementing it, but it’s quickly becoming accessible for small and medium-sized retail stores as well.

 So let’s start by looking at a few ways to ensure you have a safe and fast connection, and then look at how you can use this business tool to increase sales for your business.